 Rainer proposes to Haley at dinner, but then the weather turns outside and he’s unsure if he made the right decision.
 In his back-and-forth about whether this was the right move, he brings up the fact that he’s already messed up one marriage.
 He notes that messing up one marriage is okay, but if you mess up two marriages then it sends a signal that he’s the problem in the relationship and it will lead to losing a potential sponsorship.

-The Dolphins are on a winning streak and Cam has to keep doing his superstitious activities so that his team can keep winning.
-Mitch decides to go to the game, but that’s against the weekly tradition and all of a sudden the team’s fortunes turn.
+The Dolphins are on a winning streak and Cam keeps doing his pre-game superstitious activities in the belief that this is why his team keeps winning.
+Realizing he hasn’t been the most supportive spouse, Mitch decides to go to the game, but that’s against the weekly tradition and all of a sudden the team’s fortunes turn.
 It may be hard to convince Cam, but correlation doesn’t imply causation.

 Cam and Mitch have been married 3 months, but it seems like their honeymoon will never end.
 Cam continues to give Mitchell flowers even though he clearly doesn’t enjoy them as much as he used to.
 He may have loved the first bouquet, but eventually he may start to hate them.